fpinscala/fpinscala/README.md

     > run

 To get a menu of possible main methods to execute.

+To create project files for the eclipse IDE you can install the [sbteclipse](https://github.com/typesafehub/sbteclipse) [sbt](http://scala-sbt.org) plugin.
+This makes a new command available in [sbt](http://scala-sbt.org):

+    > eclipse

 All code in this repository is [MIT-licensed](http://opensource.org/licenses/mit-license.php).
 See the LICENSE file for details.